Akash2141/flutter-with-sqlite/README.md

           ],
         )
 ```

+In the above snippet we can see the some input box to let user enter his inputs and finally

 Another section is for User list in which we get the user with the help of FutureBuilder.